Air India: Post-Independence (1946–2000)

-Post-liberalisation (since 2000)
+Financial trouble, merger with Indian and later (2000–2022)

-In 2000–01, attempts were made to re-privatize Air India.
+In 2000–01, attempts were made to re-privatise Air India.
 In 2000, Air India introduced services to Shanghai, China.
 On 23 May 2001, the Ministry of Civil Aviation charged Michael Mascarenhas, the then-managing director, with corruption.
-According to the ministry reports, the airline lost approximately ₹570 million because of extra commissions that Mascarenhas sanctioned and he was later suspended from the airline.
+According to the ministry reports, the airline lost approximately ₹570 million because of extra commissions that Mascarenhas sanctioned, and he was later suspended from the airline.
 In May 2004, Air India launched a wholly owned low cost subsidiary called Air-India Express connecting cities in India with the Middle East and Southeast Asia.
 Until 2007, Air India mainly operated on international long-haul routes while Indian Airlines operated on domestic and international short-haul routes.

-Indian Airlines merger

 In 2007, Air India and Indian Airlines were merged under Air India Limited and the airline took delivery of its first Boeing 777 aircraft.
 The airline was invited to be a part of the Star Alliance in 2007.